Leveraging Large Language Models for Collective Decision-Making: System Design

-The equity score is set as $1$ if option $x_j^t$ does not meet any member's preference, i.e., $r_j^t=0$.
+The equity score is set as $1$ if option $x_j^t$ does not meet any member's preference, i.e., when $r_j^t=0$.
 Otherwise, the equity score is the Gini coefficient of the values $\{\pi_{j,i}^t\}_{i\in[n]}$ \cite{gini1936measure}.
-The equity score ranges between 0 and 1.
+The equity score is between 0 and 1.

-\item \emph{Knowledge Graph.} A knowledge graph $\cG$ captures background information about the members related to the topic, e.g., their metadata (expertise, responsibilities) and social networks.
-Incorporating the knowledge graph in the process of coordinating meeting schedules can be vital: It has been shown that these heterogeneities among members have a great impact on meetings in large-scale organizations \cite{charpignon2023navigating}.